 A letter from Alex.
-McAleer, one of the he was enlisted, still the warmer emotions of Havana victims, to Mr. John McGinn, was our nature cannot but revolt at the inhuman shown to us yesterday.
-Mr. McA. writes that on the 12th of August they had a fight with the Spaniards, killing thirty of them and losing mains to his kindred and friends-and it is that three men; that they then returned to take a vessel for New Orleans, but not arriving in time, took four boats and put to sea, and were captured.
+McAleer, one of the he was enlisted, still the warmer emctions of Havana victims, to Mr. John McGinn, was our nature cannot but revolt at the inhuman shown to us yesterday.
+Mr. McA. writes that on the 12th of August they had a fight with ciates of life.
+One consolation, at least, re-the Spaniards, killing thirty of them and losing mains to his kindred and friends-and it is that three men; that they then returned to take a vessel for New Orleans, but not arriving in time, took four boats and put to sea, and were captured.
 The remainder of his letter is in reference to private matters.